burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 - Latency and concurrency.
 The first `/ask` after a serve restart pauses several seconds while bge-m3 loads on CPU, and every generation after that takes a few seconds on the single resident 14B.
 The bot defers the interaction before touching the GPU (Discord shows "thinking...", which buys a 15-minute window to reply), and serializes generations behind an asyncio semaphore of 1 so it never fires several concurrent calls at one card.
 A queue guard (`MAX_QUEUE`) sheds load past a set depth instead of stacking a backlog that would blow the reply window, and a per-user cooldown (`USER_COOLDOWN_S`) stops one person spamming.
 Note the serialization lives in the bot only; serve itself does not serialize (section 10), but Ollama runs one inference slot (`OLLAMA_NUM_PARALLEL` unset, defaults to 1) and queues the rest, so a direct hit on serve degrades to latency rather than a GPU OOM.
 - Discord's 2000-character message limit.
 Registry answers can include verbatim verse or hint text and run long.
 The bot splits the reply on newline or space boundaries into sub-2000 pieces and sends them in order, so nothing truncates or throws.
 - serve down.
 The bot catches connection-refused and posts a friendly message instead of hanging the interaction.
-This used to be papering over serve's tmux fragility; now that serve is a systemd unit that survives reboot and restarts on failure (section 5.6), it is a genuine fallback for the narrow windows serve is actually down (a deploy restart, a crash mid-recovery) rather than a stand-in for a missing supervisor.
+Now that serve is a systemd unit that survives reboot and restarts on failure (section 5.6), it is a genuine fallback for the narrow windows serve is actually down (a deploy restart, a crash mid-recovery) rather than a stand-in for a missing supervisor.
 - Think-mode.
 The bot posts whatever `answer` holds, so if serve ever leaks "Okay, the user wants..." the bot cannot scrub it.
 Confirmed clean by curling `/ask` before shipping.
 If it ever leaks, the fix is serve-side (`"think": false`), see section 4.
 - Abuse surface.
 18k members.
 The bot restricts to designated channels and an optional role, rate-limits per user, and keeps `sources` off by default (opt-in, and only the top one or two when on).